Ghaby-X/phpMySQLapp/README.md

 - Filter by genre, country, director/author, and year
 - Responsive web interface

+## SETTING UP DATABAE
+Database can be set up locally with a mysql docker container or Amazon rds.
+The database should be seeded with the scripts located in ```   mySqlDB/*   ```

 ## Environment Variables
 - `DB_SERVERNAME`: Database server hostname
 - `DB_NAME`: Database name (default: book_movie_db)